 Julian Alps, Slovenia

-Best solo travel destination for: Mountains and solitude
+Best solo travel destinations for: Mountains and solitude

 Although as solo travellers, we’re spoilt for choice in Europe, the one country that really stole my heart is Slovenia.
 Like every other traveller, I first landed up in Ljubljana – an artsy capital city with incredible vegan food (hello, Barberella Arkade Bistro) – and Lake Bled – a sore disappointment given how commercial it’s become.
 But further into the Slovenian Alps, I was captivated by the dreamy mountains and valleys, loved hiking and cycling by myself, and ended up staying with Slovenian hosts so friendly, they invited me for home-cooked meals and drove me to their favorite spots amid the stunning rivers and forests.
 That special connection was so strong that one week after I left Slovenia, I ended up changing my travel plans and coming back to spend the rest of my Europe trip there!